mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 In this blog post, we started with an exploration of the differences between declarative vs. imperative development styles.

-After this classification, we took a deeper look into the first class: declarative solutions, that are provided to the builder/developer within the Salesforce ecosystem.
+After this classification, we took a deeper look into the first part: declarative solutions, that are provided to the builder/developer within the Salesforce ecosystem.
 Those solutions can be grouped into different areas, namely "User Interface", "Workflow & Automation", "Business Logic & Database" and "Integrations & APIs".

 For each of those groups, Salesforce provides different solutions to sub-problems in this area.
 Those solutions differ mainly in the main target audience, the required technical know-how as well as the abstraction level and inherently therefore also with the flexibility of the solution.